thaliaarchi/git-transform-repo/docs/design.md

-# git-transform-repo
+# git-transform-repo design ideas

-Ideas for a git-filter-repo successor for advanced repo transformations, tentatively called git-transform-repo.
-It aims for making iterative refinement of repo transformations easier.
+Ideas for a git-filter-repo successor for advanced repo transformations.
+It aims to make iterative refinement of repo transformations easier.

 ## Input repo